Here's How to Avoid Accidentally Showing Your Genitals to Your Colleagues on Zoom

 Correct pants-wearing:

-Consider only exposing your genitals only outside of work hours and while not on a video meeting
+Consider exposing your genitals only outside of work hours and while not on a video meeting

 In the past few decades, most employers have actually implemented policies mandating non-exposure to genitalia in the workplace (in many cases, they may even have obligations under federal law to do so).